Catherine Hogg Blair: Scottish Women's Rural Institute

-In 1917, Catherine identified the need for a Scottish example of the emerging Women's Institutes movement and consequently founded the Scottish Women's Rural Institute.
+In 1917, Blair identified the need for a Scottish example of the emerging Women's Institutes movement and consequently founded the Scottish Women's Rural Institute.
 The first SWRI meeting was held in Longniddry, East Lothian, and Madge Watt was there from Canada – 37 women became members.
 The SWRI created the chance for rural women to forge new social networks and share skills with one another; something Blair was passionate about understanding the obligatory ties women had to their home lives.

-Cathrine had suggested from its inception that the Scottish Women's Rural Institute should not 'confine themselves to matters of a purely domestic character'.
-Instead, she envisaged that the organisation would provide countrywomen with an opportunity to voice their concerns over life in rural areas, with housing being a 'prominent talking point'.
-Moreover, she suggested that the 'future life of their country depended on agricultural development' and in turn, this depended 'very largely' on better housing and social conditions.
+Blair had suggested from its inception that the Scottish Women's Rural Institute should not "confine themselves to matters of a purely domestic character."
+Instead, she envisaged that the organisation would provide countrywomen with an opportunity to voice their concerns over life in rural areas, with housing being a "prominent talking point."
+Moreover, she suggested that the "future life of their country depended on agricultural development" and in turn, this depended "very largely" on better housing and social conditions.
 Although the SWRI claimed to maintain a non-political stance, Blair channelled her belief in female equality into the organisation, agitating members to challenge the status quo regarding the poor rural housing conditions.

 Catherine was involved in the 1919 Memorandum on Rural Housing, commissioned by the Scottish Board of Agriculture, which sought to gather women's housing experiences throughout rural Scotland.
 The Board encouraged ordinary members of the Scottish Women's Rural Institute to work out and express what their housing requirements and priorities were.
 She was also appointed by Secretary of State for Scotland Robert Munro to the Local Government Board's 1918 Women's Committee on planning houses for the working classes chaired by Helen Kerr.

-Catherine's Mak'Merry pottery studio was affiliated with the Scottish Women's Rural Institutes.
-The appeal of Mak'Merry pottery was far-reaching becoming 'a feature of many a rural show'.
+Catherine established the Mak'Merry poetry studio at her home of Hoprig Mains Farm in 1919.
+The pottery studio was affiliated with the Scottish Women's Rural Institutes and was set up as a women's cooperative to provide employment and income for poorer women.
+The appeal of Mak'Merry pottery was far-reaching, becoming "a feature of many a rural show," with Queen Elizabeth the Queen Mother ordering Mak’Merry crockery at the 1933 Royal Highland Show.
 Upon Catherine's death in 1946, it was noted in her obituary that there was an established market for her pottery in America.
 She also helped set up the Lothian Home Arts Guild of Craftswomen.

 Later life and legacy

-In 1921 she became a magistrate.

-Catherine died in North Berwick on 18 November 1946.
+In 1921 Blair became a magistrate.
+She died in North Berwick on 18 November 1946, aged 74.

 In 2021, Catherine Hogg Blair was featured on a pack of 'Scotland's Suffragette Trumps' playing cards, which were distributed as part of an education pack to 100 Scottish schools by the group Protests and Suffragettes.